developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

             - We are done!!!
 Should be able to skip the remainder of every episode!
                 - Meaning we don't have to process entire episodes if we can find those few items!

+def mark_sequence_to_keep():
+    '''
+        - Record the start time / start frame
+        - We list these in our review section.
+        - The cuts we want to make are marked as cut (but user can change)
+        - These ones are marked as keep (but user can change)
+    '''

 ```